watts-dev/watts/doc/source/user/plugins.rst

     sas_plugin.conv_channel  = "/path/to/CHANNELtoCSV.x"
     sas_plugin.conv_primar4  = "/path/to/PRIMAR4toCSV.x"

-Similar to the SAS executable, the utilities are also OS dependent.
+Similar to the SAS executable, the utilities are also OS-dependent.
 To execute SAS, the :meth:`~watts.PluginSAS` instance is called directly in the same way as other plugins.